IntersectMBO/product-website/docs/vision/strategy-2030.md

     economies that are hungry for adoption, such as LATAM, Africa and East Asia.

+#### 2. Community
+##### 1. Education
+* **Youth Engagement:** Implement pilot programs for blockchain education in schools, integrating it into existing curricula (e.g., computer science) to naturally engage younger generations.
+This can involve school clubs, gamified learning, and even running localized blockchain networks within educational settings.
+* **Promote Hands-on Experience:** Support initiatives that provide students and developers with practical experience in Cardano tooling and real-world problem-solving through blockchain and AI convergence.

+##### 2. Outreach
+##### 3. Fostering a Culture-First Approach and Localized Engagement

+* **Integrate Cultural Understanding:** Embed a culture-first approach as a foundational layer in all ecosystem development and product roadmap processes.
+    This involves structured insight gathering on how users in diverse regions define trust, empowerment, and connection, informing local use case design, messaging, and onboarding strategies.
+This imperative directly
+    supports revenue growth and widespread adoption by ensuring Cardano's solutions are relevant and embraced across diverse global communities.
+* **Maintain a positive PR image of Cardano:** Actively address and counter negative messaging and perceptions of the ecosystem, particularly concerning community behavior and perceived instability.
+Cultivate a public narrative that emphasizes Cardano's architectural strength, product offerings, and collaborative spirit to ensure it is not dismissed by decision-makers due to external noise.
+Foster clear, unified representation by implementation partners.

+##### Key Performance Indicators (KPIs)

+Success will be measured by rigorous adherence to and tracking of defined Key Performance Indicators:

+* **Developer Engagement:** Growth in active builders and contributions to community-led documentation and tooling.

+#### 2. Governance

+##### 2. Maintain and evolve our governance processes

+##### Key Performance Indicators (KPIs)

+Success will be measured by rigorous adherence to and tracking of defined Key Performance Indicators:

+* **DRep Participation:** 70% of DReps by stake participating in governance actions
+* **Voter Delegation:** N% of stake delegated to DReps (and not always abstain)

 #### 2. Ecosystem Sustainability

 ##### 1. Financial Stewardship